-The broad markets have entered correction territory, and the growth-heavy Nasdaq has been trending lower for several months.
-With inflation, pending Fed rate hikes, and uncertainty over both the still-ongoing pandemic and international tensions, predicting the market’s future would be a fool’s errand.
+This uncertainty makes predicting the market’s future something of a fool’s errand.
 That’s why it’s important to learn how to identify undervalued stocks and not just “cheap” stocks.

 One system for identifying value stocks is based on Benjamin Graham’s intrinsic value methodology.
 This value investing system calculates Maximum Buy Prices and Minimum Sell Prices for prospective value stocks.